Baseten Delivery Network

 ```

-| `source` | Where to fetch weights from.
-Supports [Hugging Face](#hugging-face), [Baseten Training](#baseten-training), [S3](#aws-s3), [GCS](#google-cloud-storage), and [R2](#cloudflare-r2). |
+* [`source`](#param-source): Where to fetch weights from.
+Supports [Hugging Face](#hugging-face), [Baseten Training](#baseten-training), [S3](#aws-s3), [GCS](#google-cloud-storage), and [R2](#cloudflare-r2).

-| `mount_location` | Absolute path where weights appear in your container. |
+* [`mount_location`](#param-mount-location): Absolute path where the weights appear in your container.

-### Accessing weights in your model
+### Access weights in your model

 When your model starts, weights are already downloaded and available at your `mount_location`.